Wrightia demartiniana

 Wrightia demartiniana is a plant in the dogbane family Apocynaceae.
+It is native to East Africa.

 Description

 Wrightia demartiniana grows as a shrub or small tree up to 5 m tall.
 Its fragrant flowers feature a white or creamy corolla.
 The fruit is grey-green with paired follicles, up to 30 cm in diameter.
 Local traditional medicinal uses include the treatment of kidney problems, gonorrhoea and as a laxative.

 Distribution and habitat

 Wrightia demartiniana is native to Ethiopia, Somalia and Kenya.
 Its habitat is bushland from 100–1000 m altitude.

+Conservation

+Wrightia demartiniana has been assessed as near threatened on the IUCN Red List.
+Its habitat is threatened by livestock farming and by harvesting of its wood.
+However the species is present in two protected areas in Kenya: Kora National Park and Samburu National Park.